AdaCore/spark2014/docs/lrm/source/packages.rst

    do not evaluate to True then the exception Assertions.Assertion_Error is raised.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 7.2.8 DS Refined_Post is evaluated right before Post and if either is False Assertions.Assertion_Error is raised

 .. centered:: **Verification Rules**

 #.
 The precondition of a subprogram declaration with the Refined Precondition